dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/pipelines-and-project-workflow/README.md

 Model performance metrics, predictions, recommendations etc. are stored in the reporting layer.
 If a front-end is constructed, it will access the reporting layer to display information to the user.
 For example, a Tableau dashboard, power BI, a jupyter notebook or an excel output will read from the reporting layer.
 Accordingly, the format of the data in the reporting layer will be adjusted to the front end of choice.
+Some teams choose to split the reporting layer into model output and reporting.

 ![Data pipeline](data_pipeline.png "Data pipeline")